Quick Exit

 3. Stuck Tongue

-This one helps you build heavier vocal weight.
+This one helps you build heavier vocal weight, helpful for voice masculinization training or grounding your tone.

 • Press the tip of your tongue against the roof of your mouth, just behind your front teeth.